dustinpfister/blog_posts/_posts/lodash_compact.md

 ### 2.1 - Using Array.forEach

-It is not to hard to make a vanilla js solution using Array.forEach, and drop the use of lodash for this kind of task.
+It is not to hard to make a vanilla js solution using [Array forEach](/2019/02/16/js-javascript-foreach/), and drop the use of lodash for this kind of task.
 It is true that all we are doing here is that we are looping over the contents of an array, and applying a condition for each element, if that condition is true, the element is then pushed to a new array.

 ```js
 var arr = [null, 1, 'foo', NaN, false, 'bar', undefined, undefined, 42];